Picture of the JBL Go 2 Bluetooth speaker front view, highlighting the red status light, meaning that the speaker is charging.

 7. Let the JBL Go Charge Until the Red Light Goes Out

-Full battery charging is finished when the solid red status lamp on the top front of the speaker’s grill turns off, as shown next.
+Full battery charging is complete when the status lamp turns off.

 8. Unplug the USB Charge Cable from the JBL Go Speaker